tue-datastewards/research-data-management-handbook/docs/learning-resources/data-bites/data-bites.md

 # Data Bites sessions

-Join our series of online sessions designed to spread awareness on various topics related to Research Data Management and have an opportunity to take a short break from your busy day, and learn something new and useful!
+Join our series of online sessions designed to spread awareness on various topics related to Research Data Management.
+This is an opportunity to take a short break from your busy day, and learn something new and useful!
 See the upcoming sessions in the [schedule 2026](#schedule-2026).

 ## What to expect